EOPS – Extended Opportunity Programs & Services

 - Have completed less than 70 degree applicable college units

-- You must apply for financial aid and qualify for a BOG A or B fee waiver
+- You must apply for financial aid and qualify for the California College Promise Grant (CCPG)

 - You must be educationally disadvantaged, as determined by EOPS criteria